-The “Healing the Wounds of Slavery” programme is the fruit of a collaboration amongst several significant partners, including the UNESCO Slave Route Project, the Guerrand-Hermès Foundation for Peace, and the Berkley Centre at Georgetown University.
+The “Healing the Wounds of Slavery” programme is the fruit of a collaboration amongst several significant partners, including the UNESCO Slave Route Project, the GHFP Research Institute, and the Berkley Centre for Religion, Peace and World Affairs at Georgetown University.
 As the programme develops, more partners will support this important initiative of our time.

 Launched in 1994, the UNESCO Slave Route Project pursues objectives including contributing to a better understanding of the causes, forms of operation, stakes and consequences of slavery in the world, highlighting the global transformations and cultural interactions that have resulted from this history, and encouraging a culture of peace by promoting reflection on cultural pluralism, intercultural dialogue and the construction of identities and citizenship.